fedefary/signer/README.md

 SpringBoot library for automatic and secure http request signing using Spring RestTemplate.

-This library provide you a way for signing your http request between microservices ensuring the identity of the client and the integrity of the message.
+This library provide you a way for signing your http requests between microservices ensuring the identity of the client and the integrity of the message.
 The message is signed with a keyed-hash message authentication code (HMAC) generated with a pre-shared secret key, this allow you to authenticate your rest API in a smart way.

 ## Description